 - Dogo Onsen: This onsen is the oldest in Japan, and is home to the Dogo Onsen Honkan—the giant, wooden-fronted, 3-Michelin-star onsen guesthouse thought to be the inspiration for Miyazaki’s Spirited Away.
 While guests include the Imperial family, a stay might not be within your cheapo grasps, but luckily bathing is still cheap!

 - Uwajima Island is a great chance to see an original Edo-period castle, undamaged since it was built in the beginning of the 17th century.
 It is one of only twelve that have survived this long in Japan!

 - Mount Ishizuchi is the highest mountain in Western Japan and is nicknamed the roof of Shikoku.
 The sharp summit resembles a stone hammer, giving it it’s name.
 Great for climbing and hiking, it offers trails for all levels.
 However, note that women are forbidden from climbing the mountain on the opening day of climbing season (July 1st) due to an “old local practice” (boo!).

-Festival: The Uwajima Gaiya Matsuri spans across 3 days and involves large dancing processions with “demon cow” floats and a grand finale in which the floats and mikoshi (portable shrines) arrive at the river surrounded by burning torches.
+The Uwajima Gaiya Matsuri spans three days and involves large dancing processions with “demon cow” floats.
+The grand finale see the floats and mikoshi (portable shrines) arrive at the river surrounded by burning torches.